Councils to receive £500m emergency bailout to avert cash crisis

 Councils are set to receive an emergency bailout from the Government following recent warnings of further bankruptcies.

-Lower tier districts are also set to receive a funding boost of approximately £30-£40 million.
+Communities Secretary Michael Gove is also expected to announce lower tier districts will receive a funding boost of approximately £30-£40 million.

 A senior council source said a change to local finance settlement at this late stage is unusual, but added the extra funding will stave of the immediate threat of many councils issuing section 114 notices, declaring effective bankruptcy.